jackcallister/null-default-props/readme.md

 ## Usage

-To solve this problem mixin `null-default-props` and implement getNullDefaultProps.
+To solve this problem mixin `null-default-props` and implement `getNullDefaultProps`.

 ```
 var React = require('react'),